Narenprakash25/Carbon-Footprint-Analysis/README.md

-This project is a large language model (LLM)-powered application that analyzes the carbon footprint of your grocery runs.
-It uses the Aleph Alpha LLM API for semantic embeddings and Microsoft's Azure Form Recognizer for receipt data extraction via OCR.
-The app processes grocery receipts, calculates the carbon footprint of purchased items, and displays the analysis on a web interface built with Flask, Jinja, and Bootstrap.
+This project is a large language model (LLM)-powered application that analyzes the carbon footprint of your grocery Bill of Materials.

 Key Components: